EQWorks/python-curriculum/01-immediate-applications-2.md

 '13:00'
 ```

-Let us dissect out the anatomy of this function first (mentally ignore the interactive prompt symbols `>>> ` and `...`):
+Let us dissect the anatomy of this function first (mentally ignore the interactive prompt symbols `>>> ` and `...`):
 * `def` is a _keyword_ that leads to a function definition statement.
 * The name of the function is `hours_from`.
-* The parentheses after the function name signifies that as a function, it is a "Callable", and within are what this function would accept as "arguments" or values passed into the function.
+* The parentheses after the function name signify that as a function, it is a _Callable_, and within are what this function would accept as _arguments_ or values passed into it.
-* After the colon `:` and below, each statement with an indentation (conventionally 4-space), would be the "body" of the function, which is a block of code that does something but only within the _scope_ of the function.
-In this case, it evaluates our "hours from" _algorithm_ and assigns the value into a _local_ variable `z`.
+* After the colon (`:`) and below, each statement with an indentation (conventionally 4-space) would be the body.
+It is a block of code that does something but only within the _scope_ of the function.
+In this case, it evaluates our _algorithm_ and assigns the value into a _local_ variable `z`.
-* `return` _keyword_ is used to state the value to be passed out of the function.
+* The `return` _keyword_ is used to state what to respond to the function call.
 In this case, it returns the value of variable `z`.

 ![func](https://i.imgur.com/X7KBrAH.png)

-As a subjective matter, and since now we are equipped with the some knowledge of variables, let us rewrite this function to be a bit more friendlier to read:
+As a subjective matter, since now we are equipped with some knowledge of variables, let us rewrite this function to be a bit friendlier to read:

 ```python
 >>> def hours_from(x, y):